AminaB/algo-data-structure-java/cours/note.md

     Multi threading : things working simultaneously inside a SINGLE Application

     To achiev multithreading in java we use : extend thread class or implement Runnable Interface

+    Thread can have priority (1 to 10 in java)
+    Daemon thread : is backgroud thread with least priority. ex : garbage collector Synchronisation : fix probleme of ressource sharing in multi threading